ingxfm/ingxfm.github.io/content/blog/How_to_read_a_book_MA.md

 Furthermore, we can decide if we want to read it at all.
 This is one of the points that most called my attention.
 We can decide after this inspection that we won’t continue to read the book at all.

-Once you have decided that you want to continue, we can apply the analytical reading.
+Once we have decided that we want to continue, we can apply the analytical reading.
 We need to ask these 4 questions to the book:

 1. What is the book about as whole?
 2. What is being said in detail and how?